In this article

 Three of the Biggest Life Insurance Beneficiary Mistakes

-Consider this your road map to finding the right life insurance beneficiary to fit your family's needs.
+Consider this your roadmap to finding the right life insurance beneficiary to fit your family’s needs.

 For most married people, it’s an easy choice to name their spouse as the primary life insurance beneficiary.
-But, first, it doesn’t have to be that way.
-And, second, there’s no need to restrict yourself to a single named beneficiary.
+However, first, it doesn’t have to be that way.
+Second, there’s no need to restrict yourself to a single named beneficiary.
+For example, if you’re helping your parents pay for their mortgage, you can set aside a percentage of the payout to help cover the balance on their home.

 Family might’ve meant Mom, Dad and two scrubbed-cheek kiddos in 1950s sitcoms, but that’s not real life.
 For many of us, family is beautiful, messy and complicated, which can make the beneficiary section of a policy a little trickier.